 Do you want to publish Open Access (OA)?

-Read more about Open Access here.
-Does your journal offer Open Access publishing avenues?
-Publishing OA in journals generally will involve authors paying some kind of Article Processing Charges.
-You can read more about such charges and some NUS Libraries initiatives here for NUS authors: https://libguides.nus.edu.sg/scomm/apc
+Are you required by your grant funder to publish in an OA journal?
+Does your journal offer the traditional, OA or hybrid publishing avenues?
+Publishing OA in journals generally will involve authors paying some kind of Article Processing Charges!
+The OA policies, requirements and charges can all be found on the journal's website.
+Read more about Open Access and some of our NUS Libraries initiatives for NUS authors: https://libguides.nus.edu.sg/scomm/apc

 What are the journal’s restrictions?